 Aim of MCL taping

-- The priority with an MCL sprain is to prevent sideways movement.
+The priority with a Medial knee ligament sprain is to prevent sideways movement.

 When should I use tape?

-- It will need to be re-applied regularly to maintain good support for the joint, particularly during competitive sport.
+It will need to be re-applied regularly to maintain good support for the joint, particularly during competitive sports.

 MCL support taping